This Advice was Last Updated 6 days ago.

 Our top 5 recommendations for the Best Chess Books

 Are you someone who loves to apply strategy?
-Well, then you must be someone who loves playing chess or at least fancies the idea of it.
-If you are looking for ways to learn to play chess, you have come to the right place.
+Well, then I bet you love playing chess or at least fancies the idea of it.
+If you are searching to find out more about the game of chess, you have arrived at the right place.

-Playing indoors and with anybody- that’s just one bonus of the game of chess.
+Playing indoors, outdoors and with anybody – that’s just one bonus of the game of chess.
 Chess players are known to be quite analytical, and their power of strategizing is commendable.
-The game, although ‘just a game’, teaches you many things.
+The game, although ‘just a game‘, teaches you many things.

 Whether you’re an advanced chess player or a novice in the field, we’ve gathered books from every corner of the chess library.
-This blog will acquaint you with the best chess books to help you prosper in chess.
+This advice will acquaint you with the best chess books to help you prosper in the game of chess.

 So, if you are a bookworm who also plays chess, you’ll find just the correct book for your next read.
 So, what are we waiting for?
 Let’s get started!